KostasValeckas/PyLongslit/paper.md

 As mentioned in the [Statement of need](#statement-of-need), PyLongslit favors simplicity over high precision.
 Furthermore, the pipeline is designed to be **instrument independent**.
 Due to these design choices, the pipeline does not account for any instrument-specific phenomena, such as detector fringing and alike.
 The pipeline will likely be less precise than an instrument-specific pipeline (depending on the implementation of the latter).
-The code is written with focus on **loose-coupling**, and therefore the pipeline code can also be used as a starting-point for an instrument-specific pipeline.
+The code is written with focus on **loose-coupling**, and therefore the pipeline code can be used as a starting-point for an instrument-specific pipeline.

 [^4]: https://www.not.iac.es/instruments/alfosc/